Skip to main content

 Your body is communicating a change in its internal state, a disruption in the intricate messaging system that governs everything from your mood to your metabolism.
 This communication network is the endocrine system, and its messages are hormones.
 Understanding this system is the first step toward reclaiming your vitality.

-The question of whether lifestyle choices can steer your is a profound one.
+The question of whether lifestyle choices can steer your hormonal health is a profound one.
 The answer begins with appreciating the body’s innate capacity for balance and how our daily actions can either support or disrupt that equilibrium.

 At the heart of your hormonal identity lies a command-and-control structure known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of it as a finely tuned thermostat system.
 The hypothalamus, a small region in your brain, constantly monitors your body’s internal environment.